Green Power Partnership

 A. Over the span of a year, GPCs will track and report their collective green power use and green power percentage of total electricity use.
 GPCs will be ranked according to the two award categories on EPA's website on a quarterly schedule.
-At the conclusion of the Challenge, the community that has the highest green power percentage and the community that uses the most kilowatt-hours (kWh) of green power will receive national recognition and special attention from EPA.
+At the conclusion of the Challenge, the community that has the highest green power percentage and the community that uses the most kilowatt-hours (kWh) of green power will be named as winning communities.

 View the Green Power Community Challenge Timeline.

 Q. How much green power are these communities purchasing?

 A. As of September 1, 2014, there are 53 EPA Green Power Communities collectively buying more than six billion kWh of green power annually, equivalent to the carbon dioxide emissions (CO2) from the electricity use of more than 515,000 average American homes.

 A. Green power is environmentally preferable electricity produced from a subset of renewable resources, including solar, wind, geothermal, biogas, eligible biomass, and low-impact hydropower.